 Inflight Magazine | Exhibition | Gathering | Research | Film Production

-Looking closely at the long history of transatlantic networks and the struggles for liberation, predating the process of independence on the African continent, women were always important and played all kinds of roles, but their stories are hardly told and their faces remain widely invisible.
+Looking closely at the long history of transatlantic networks and the struggles for liberation, predating the process of independence on the African continent (and elsewhere), women were always important and played all kinds of roles, but their stories are hardly told and their faces remain widely invisible.
 Not only do we want to frame their various and heterogeneous contributions, politically and artistically, but also create new parameters and premises of storytelling.
-To recall the notion of independence today can only mean to address the gap between formal independence and a process of decolonization that was simultaneously national and intranational, transnational and international and which remains, in many ways, incomplete.
+To recall the notion of independence today can only mean to address the gap between formal independence and a process of decolonisation that was simultaneously national and intranational, transnational and international and which remains, in many ways, incomplete.

-Funded by the TURN Fund of the German Federal Cultural Foundation.
+The first set of iterations (2017-2019) was coproduced by Iwalewahaus, Universität Bayreuth, and funded by the TURN Fund of the German Federal Cultural Foundation.

 Exhibitions and gatherings have been realised in collaboration with the Centre for Contemporary Art, Lagos, ifa-Galerie Berlin, Museum of Modern Art in Warsaw, The Showroom, London and TOR Art-Space, Frankfurt/Main.